The Staff at CAP

 - Rita Benton, Marketing Director & Pet Supply Shop Manager

-- Hershey Grace, Special Events Coordinator & Thrift Store Manager
+- Hershey Grace, Thrift Store Manager & Mr. Magoo Party Coordinator

 - Trisha Royal, Community Outreach Director